Samaara-Das/Tradingview-to-Everywhere/README.md

 5. `INTERVAL_MINUTES` has to be set to the number of minutes Python should wait until it restarts all the inactive alerts

 ### For Pinescript
-1. Premium Screener can have only 1 input which opens a dropdown.
-That is the Timeframe input.
-It has to be this way so that the Timeframe input can be found in `change_screener_timeframe` in `open_tv.py`

-2. In the Trade Drawer indicator, in Pinescript, the first 6 inputs have to be arranged in this order: dateTime, entry, sl, tp1, tp2, tp3
+1. In the Trade Drawer indicator, in Pinescript, the first 6 inputs have to be arranged in this order: dateTime, entry, sl, tp1, tp2, tp3

-3. If the symbols in `symbol_settings.py` are rare and have prices like -5.0000000034782 or 0.00000389, go to the screener and fix the code in the alertMsg function to make it convert those prices into their correct string versions.
+2. If the symbols in `symbol_settings.py` are rare and have prices like -5.0000000034782 or 0.00000389, go to the screener and fix the code in the alertMsg function to make it convert those prices into their correct string versions.
 Their string versions should be the exact same as the prices and should not be rounded off and the decimal places should not be cut off.

-4. The Premium Screener indicator on Tradingview has to be starred (so that it can appear in the Favorites dropdown)
+3. The Premium Screener indicator on Tradingview has to be starred (so that it can appear in the Favorites dropdown)

 ## Some errors which might happen on Tradingview
 1. "Modify_study_limit_exceeding" error can happen on a script whose inputs are getting changed frequently.